Osvajači: Reunion (2005-present)

 In 2005, Pantović, Urošević and Jakovljević reunited under the name Osvajači.
 The lineup also featured bass guitarist Mikica Zdravković (who was simultaneously a member of the punk rock band Čovek Bez Sluha) and the drummer Dejan Nikolić.
 The lineup performed for several years, playing material from Krv i led and Sam, before Urošević, Zdravković and Nikolić withdrew from the group, Pantović and Jakovljević continuing as Osvajači.

 In 2015, the band released the album Sad je na mene red (It's My Turn Now), in the lineup featuring Zvonko Pantović (vocals), Nebojša Jakovljević (keyboards), Bane Jelić (guitar), Dejan Pejović (bass guitar) and Nenad Branković (drums), Dragan Urošević making guest appearance on three tracks.
 The album included the English language version of the band's old ballad "S kim čekaš dan", entitled "I Would Just Give Up My Life", released as a bonus track.
 During the same year, they released the remix of "Možda nebo zna" as a single, with the remix of another old song, "Pronađi me" ("Find Me"), as the B-side.
 In 2019, the band competed at Beovizija 2019 with the song "Voda i plamen" ("Water and Flame"), and, on 21 April, held a tribute concert to the band Smak in Belgrade's Trade Union Hall with Kragujevac Symphony Orchestra, conducted by Vojkan Borisavljević.

 In September 2022, Osvajači released the recording of their 20 August 2022 performance at Belgrade Beer Fest, which featured Urošević as guest, on the live album Beer Fest (Live).
 The album was released through Sky Music Publishing in digital format only.
 The band celebrated 30 years of activity on 19 October 2022 (two years after the actual 30th anniversary due to COVID-19 pandemic), featuring numerous guests – Piloti vocalist and guitarist Zoran "Kiki" Lesendrić, Divlje Jagode guitarist Sead "Zele" Lipovača, Kerber vocalist Goran Šepa "Gale", and Smak bass guitarist Zoran Milanović.

 One of Osvajači forming members, drummer Miša Raca, who had retired from music after the disbandment of the band's original incarnation, died on 3 July 2024.

+In May 2025, Osvajači released the single "Više neće biti nas" ("There Will Be No More of Us"), featuring guest appearances by YU Grupa frontman Dragi Jelić and Divlje Jagode guitarist Zele Lipovača.